exotica-jewelry/multietch-dev/content/how-to-use/heated/index.md

 images: []
 ---

-We recommend using your Multi-Etch heated because it’s MUCH faster.
+We recommend using Multi-Etch heated because it's MUCH faster.

 Our detailed instructions are aimed at small users trying out titanium etching and anodizing for the first time.
 But the principles are the same for larger users with a dedicated production line, similar to those made by [IPEC Global](http://ipecglobal.com).

-Your first order will come in a jug with the Multi-Etch powder at the bottom.
-This container can be used to dissolve and mix your Multi-Etch for your first and future orders.
-Store and use Multi-Etch in plastic containers, never in metal or glass.
+Your first order will come with a bag of powdered Multi-Etch and a jug.
+This jug is extra robust and perfect for mixing and storing Multi-Etch for your first and future orders.
+Always use plastic for using and storing Multi-Etch, never metal or glass.

-Subsequent orders will come in a bag with just the Multi-Etch Powder.
+In subsequent orders you will receive just the bag of Multi-Etch Powder.
 Because the ingredients are not blended, you must mix the entire package.

 {{< video src="videos/multietch-basics.mp4" cover="videos/multietch-basics.jpg" attrs="controls" ratio="16x9" link="https://www.youtube.com/watch?v=5m1KUzaAGiQ" caps="true" >}}